Lutrix1121/Video-Asciify/README.md

    - **Linux**: `sudo apt-get install wkhtmltopdf`

 4. **Configure wkhtmltoimage path**:
-   Update the path in `Conversion.py` line 67:
+   Update the path in `Conversion.py` line 69:
    ```python
    config = imgkit.config(wkhtmltoimage=r'path/to/wkhtmltoimage')
    ```
+   Don't need to change anything if the wkhtmltoimage is in the same folder as the program

 ## Usage